Fairbanks Regional Conference

 June 17-20, 2020

 We are excited to announce our 2020 Regional Conference in Fairbanks, AK!
-Join ISSTD for this four-day conference featuring presentations by Colin Ross, Lynette Danylchuk and Christine Forner as they discuss how to diagnose and treat DID and PTSD in Indigenous populations.
+Join ISSTD for this four-day virtual conference featuring presentations by Colin Ross, Lynette Danylchuk and Christine Forner as they discuss how to diagnose and treat DID and PTSD in Indigenous populations.

 Days 1 and 2